 We offer rich and thoughtful content in iconic locations to attract international participation, and by so doing to foster interactions among professionals and scientists from every corner of the world.

-Our first, inaugural program will take place in Bali, Indonesia.
-It will address one of the central topics in neuropsychology and cognitive neuroscience, Executive Functions and Frontal Lobes in Health and Disease.
-To learn more about the program, go to PROGRAM.
+Our 2024 program will take place in Guanacaste, Costa Rica.
+It will address central topics in neuropsychology and cognitive neuroscience.
+To learn more, go to PROGRAM.